DanlBradley/low-level-simulator/README.md

 The "Simulator Quick Start" section below still applies to part 2, except that now the UI displays the cache, an OUT display field, as well as a console input field to enter data through the IO stream.

-To test the functionality, follow the steps below:
+To test the functionality of Program 1, follow the steps below:
 1. First determine which program you want to run.
 Program 1 is located at `data/program.txt`.
 2. Assemble the program selected using the following line:
 ```